tytysam/100-days-of-code/100-days-of-code-logger/src/pages/day-11.md

 Here's what I focused on today:

-- Building content with JSX
+- Understanding JSX and the JSX build process intimately
 - Deep dive into the nuances of create-react-app
 - Building some content with JSX